steve-ly/Uni-Projects/README.md

 # University Projects
-Here lies the major projects I have worked on during my time in University
+Here lies some of the projects I have worked on during my time in University

 ### project-backend-master
 Source code for SoftEng Fundamentals course for flask backend development in python.
 This was a group project and my contributions include: